afontcu/afontcu.dev/content/blog/fear.md

 ## Fear-inducing gaps

-I noticed how fear appeared when one of the following gaps was so evident and dangerous that someone eventually took action.
+I noticed how fear appeared when one of the following gaps was so evident and dangerous that someone eventually took action:

 ### The gap between what you'd like to know and what you actually know